jfrog/jfrog-visual-studio-extension/README.md

 # Overview
 JFrog Visual studio extension adds JFrog Xray scanning of NuGet project dependencies to your Visual Studio.
+To learn how to use the extension, please visit the [JFrog Visual Studio Extension User Guide](https://www.jfrog.com/confluence/display/XRAY/IDE+Integration#IDEIntegration-JFrogVisualStudioExtension).

 # Installing the Extension
 1. Open Visual Studio